Frequently Asked Questions

 Payments to members of the Round 5 Settlement Classes only will be made if the Court approves the Round 5 Settlements and after any appeals from such approval are resolved and in accordance with the proposed revised Plan of Allocation to distribute the Round 5 Net Settlement Funds (see Question 10).

-The Round 5 Settlement cases are proceeding as class actions seeking monetary recovery for consumers and businesses in 30 states and the District of Columbia and, except for Bosal, for nationwide injunctive relief to stop the Defendants’ alleged illegal behavior and prevent this behavior from happening in the future (see Question 12).
+The Round 5 Settlement cases are proceeding as class actions seeking monetary recovery for consumers and businesses in 30 states and the District of Columbia and, except for Bosal, for nationwide injunctive relief to stop the Defendants’ alleged illegal behavior and prevent this behavior from happening in the future.

 (collapse all)